Fighting fires: Samsung struggles to limit damage from smartphone recall

 The crisis is worse than any other the company has faced, said one Samsung insider, who declined to be named due to the sensitivity of the subject.
 "It directly impacts our products, our brand, and trust with consumers," this person said.

-Samsung told Reuters in a statement it was not thinking about management or organizational changes, and is focused on the Note 7 replacement process.
+Samsung told Reuters in a statement it was not thinking about management or organisational changes, and is focused on the Note 7 replacement process.

 Samsung insiders say that the unassuming Koh needs to get sales moving again so that the company can salvage the fourth quarter and defend market share against Apple Inc and other rivals.